 Homemade Rosemary Olive Bread.
 A beautiful outer crust and chewy on the inside.
-Salty with olives and beautifully flavored with Rosemary.
+This is a recipe for Rosemary olive bread made salty with olives and beautifully flavored with Rosemary.
 One of our favorite homemade bread recipes.

 I Thought I’d Never be Able to Say …